tylertitsworth/5th-age-srd/Classes/Occultist.md

 ## Ability Scores

-The occultist gains a +2 class bonus to Intelligence or Wisdom, as long as it isn't the same ability you increase with your +2 racial bonus.
+The occultist gains a +2 class bonus to Intelligence or Wisdom, as long as it isn't the same ability you increase with your +2 species bonus.

 ## Skills